Hall Law Personal Injury Attorneys 825 Nicollet Mall, Suite 615 Minneapolis, MN 55402 personal injury and car accident lawyer in Minneapolis

 Are You Legally Required To Tell Someone You Have Herpes?

-You are not legally required to tell someone you have herpes or another sexually transmitted disease (STD).
-It is your private health information.
-However, if you have herpes and have sex with someone, your legal requirements to disclose this information could change.
+You are not legally required to inform someone that you have herpes or any other sexually transmitted disease (STD), as it is considered private health information.
+However, your legal obligation to disclose this information may vary depending on herpes disclosure laws by state.
+If you have herpes and engage in sexual activity with someone, your responsibility to inform your condition could change based on the state-specific laws governing such disclosures.

 Genital Herpes Is Easily Transmitted Between Sexual Partners